alibaba/graph-learn/docs/data_loader_en.md

 <a name="BdNad"></a>
 ## 3.4 Example
-Assume we can represent the data source as table 1, 2 and 3.<br />
+Assume a data source shown in table 1, 2 and 3.<br />

 Table 1: item vertex table